TomaszK-stack/Rest-django-api/README.md

 ## Description

 Api is working on "api/v1/" url.
 Authentication is done using tokens  below I listed the adresses and functionality.
 For all requests exclude first we have to add Authorization header.
+There are three based tiers as it was described in task and one is extra for admin.
+Staff users can create custom tiers.
 | adres | description |
 | ------ | ------ |
 | token/login | Authorization adress - api returns auth token which is necessary to work with api |